Here I am coming with my bike trip from BANGALORE TO KODAIKANAL

 Apart from the temple – the journey from Palani to Karur is worth taking, the roads are covered with windmills.

-These roads set itself into a different zone.
+These roads are itself a different zone.

 After Karur, the road connects us to the main highway towards Salem and Bengaluru. and this is the conclusion of our journey from Bangalore to Kodaikanal and return